 If your household buys in bulk to save money and keeps a large store of food in the freezer, especially expensive items like meat, you might want to check your home insurance policy to see if freezer contents are covered.
 Policies that include freezer food will reimburse you up to a certain amount (e.g., £1,000) if, for instance, you lose the contents of your freezer due to an electrical failure or your freezer breaking down.

-Note: Updated in March 2021 to reflect the most recent 2020 Living Costs and Food Survey from the ONS.
+Note: Updated in June 2023 to reflect the most recent Living Costs and Food Survey from the ONS and recent inflation statistics.
+The data here are estimates as to food spending; please use these figures for informational purposes only.